 - certification does not eliminate all risks associated with the grading of coins; and

-- as a PNG member, I am obliged to arbitrate any dispute relating to the purchase, sale or trade of coins and numismatic items.
+- as a PNG member, we are obliged to arbitrate any dispute relating to the purchase, sale or trade of coins and numismatic items.

-- To respect my contracts with all parties to numismatic transactions, whether written or oral.
+- To respect our contracts with all parties to numismatic transactions, whether written or oral.

-- To respect my fellow members’ contracts with third parties and not interfere with same.
+- To respect our fellow members’ contracts with third parties and not interfere with same.

 - To freely exchange non-proprietary information with my fellow members when requested to do so.